-Lucy Shimmers & the Prince of Peace: The Faith of a Child
+Lucy Shimmers & the Prince of Peace: The Faith of a Child (Movie Review)

 John FarrellBy John Farrell5 Minutes

 “We all have a great purpose, but some have that extra something.
-That sparkle in their eye, that magic in their soul that touches every heart they come in contact with.” — Narrator from Lucy Shimmers and the Prince of Peace
+That sparkle in their eye, that magic in their soul that touches every heart they come in contact with.”— Narrator from Lucy Shimmers and the Prince of Peace

 If there was ever a character that so perfectly encapsulated the above quote, you would be hard-pressed to find a better example than precocious five-year-old Lucy Shimmers from the heart-warming and gut-wrenching 2020 film Lucy Shimmers and the Prince of Peace.